knoxguru/NSBundle/README.md

 Netsuite PHP Toolkit bundle for Symfony2 Applications.
-The orginal souce and samples cna be found here: http://www.netsuite.com/portal/developers/resources/suitetalk-sample-applications.shtml
+The orginal source and samples can be found here: http://www.netsuite.com/portal/developers/resources/suitetalk-sample-applications.shtml

 The original work and it's license is in the src/KnoxGuru/bundle/NSBundle/NS folder.